Increasing NYC Taxi Drivers Earnings

 π― Sequential Decision Framework & Business Logic

 The core of this project is not a simple classification task; it is a Sequential Decision Analytics problem.
-I transformed raw observational taxi data into a decision-making tool by addressing two major challenges:
+We transformed raw observational taxi data into a decisionβmaking tool by addressing two major challenges:

 - The Target Variable Dilemma: The original dataset lacked a βground truthβ for whether a trip was optimal.
-I engineered the target variable
+We engineered the target variable

 take_current_tripby calculating the Opportunity Cost of each trip.
-This involved simulating the potential earnings of waiting for a high-value fare versus accepting the immediate request, creating a decision-centric label from scratch. - The Baseline Paradox: I established a βTake-All Policyβ (accepting every trip) as the baseline.
-While the ML model shows strong predictive performance (AUC and Brier Score), I have framed the project to acknowledge that predictive accuracy does not automatically equate to policy superiority.
+This involved simulating the potential earnings of waiting for a highβvalue fare versus accepting the immediate request, creating a decisionβcentric label from scratch. - The Baseline Paradox: We established a βTakeβAll Policyβ (accepting every trip) as the baseline.
+While the ML model shows strong predictive performance (AUC and Brier Score), we have framed the project to acknowledge that predictive accuracy does not automatically equate to policy superiority.
 The model is designed to optimize a threshold that maximizes net hourly earnings, not just βhits and misses.β

 πΎ Engineering for Big Data & Software Reliability (Out-of-Core Processing)

-I architected a robust, production-grade pipeline designed to handle datasets exceeding available RAM while maintaining strict software engineering standards:
+We architected a robust, productionβgrade pipeline designed to handle datasets exceeding available RAM while maintaining strict software engineering standards:

-Custom Tidymodels Extensions: To integrate geospatial features seamlessly into the machine learning pipeline, I developed a custom
+Custom Tidymodels Extensions: To integrate geospatial features seamlessly into the machine learning pipeline, we developed a custom

-Unit Testing: I implemented a comprehensive suite of tests using
+Unit Testing: We implemented a comprehensive suite of tests using

 testthatto validate custom logic, specifically for the simulation functions and the customrecipessteps.Rigorous Documentation: All core functions are fully documented using